vigneshavm/Interview-questions/JS Q.md

  - [Closures Drawbacks](#Common-Pitfalls-of-Closures)

 - A **closure** is a function that remembers variables from its **lexical scope**, even after that scope has exited.
+- A closure is a feature in JavaScript where an inner function has access to variables from its outer function scope, even after the outer function has finished execution.
+- In other words, the inner function "remembers" the environment in which it was created.
 - Useful for:
   - **Data privacy**
   - **Stateful functions**